 While there is no experimental evidence for such higher curvature terms in the theory of gravity, there exist parameter regions in which their predicted effects are smaller than could have been observed.
 Moreover, there are varous suggestions that under Inönü-Wigner contraction? of the AdS Lie algebra? to the Poincare Lie algebra, and -Chern-Simons gravity theory could be close to an ordinary einstein-Hilbert theory.

 In view of this, the fact that Chern-Simons action functionals are singled out by their nice formal properties has led to various speculations that possibly the fundamental theory of gravity is secretly a theory of Chern-Simons gravity after all (see the References).
 Whether that is true or not, certainly in the general mathematical context of infinity-Chern-Simons theory the study of Chern-Simons gravity is natural and interesting.

-Warning In parts of the literature the term Chern-Simons grvaity is used for the modificaton of the Einstein-Hilbert action in 4-dimensions obtained by adding to the standard action the Pontryagin class term for the Riemann curvature.
+Warning In parts of the literature the term Chern-Simons gravity is used for the modification of the Einstein-Hilbert action in 4-dimensions obtained by adding to the standard action the Pontryagin class term for the Riemann curvature.
 This is however not a Chern-Simons action functional in the strict sense of the term.